LauraMerris/lauramerris.github.io/index.md

 ---
 # Hi, I'm Laura Merris

-- I make things in javascript
+- I make things with javascript
 - Currently building micro-projects in React
 - I'm passionate about independent learning and how it can empower people
 - Check out my code on [Github](https://github.com/LauraMerris)